MicrosoftDocs/SupportArticles-docs/support/sql/admin/configure-permissions-access-remote-data.md

 ## Enable ad-hoc remote access

-After ensuring that the **Ad Hoc Distributed Queriesn** advanced configuration option is enabled, you need to set the **DisallowAdhocAccess** registry option to **0** for the specified provider.
+After ensuring that the **Ad Hoc Distributed Queries** advanced configuration option is enabled, you need to set the **DisallowAdhocAccess** registry option to **0** for the specified provider.

 To modify an existing **DisallowAdHocAccess** value, follow these steps:

 1. Start Registry Editor.
 2. Locate and then click the **DisallowAdHocAccess** value under the key in the registry: **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSSQLServer\Providers\<ProviderName>**

-   Example
+   Example:
    `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSSQLServer\Providers\Microsoft.ACE.OLEDB.12.0`

 3. On the **Edit** menu, click **DWORD**, type *1*, and then click **OK**.